nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

+The add operation is facilitated by `AddCommandParser`. `AddCommandParser` will map the creation of an `Applicant` based on the user input to be added to the applicant list in the `Model`.

-The add operation is facilitated by `AddCommand`.
-It extends `Command` and implements the `Command#execute` operation.
+`AddCommand` extends `Command` and implements the `Command#execute` operation.

 Given below is an example usage scenario and how the add operation is handled by TrackAScholar: